-Rocky Forge Wind will consist of up to 25 wind turbines.
-Each turbine can produce enough electricity to power between 600 and 900 homes, meaning that this project could provide the amount of electricity needed to power all the homes in Botetourt County.
+Rocky Forge Wind will consist of up to 22 wind turbines.
+A single turbine of the latest technology can produce enough electricity to power up to 1,500 homes, meaning that this project could provide the amount of electricity needed to power all the homes in Botetourt County.

 Can the project really produce that much electricity?